+Authority Strategies:

 This item supports one or more of the Authority Strategies, as follows:

-Community \boxtimes Customer Employee \boxtimes Financial \boxtimes Operations Strategy Strategy Strategy Strategy Strategy
+☐ Community ⊠ Customer ☐ Employee ⊠ Financial ⊠ Operations Strategy Strategy Strategy

+Environmental Review:

-- A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
+A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. §15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
-Code §21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
+Code §21065.
+B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
 Cal.
 Pub.
 Res.
 Code §30106.

+Application of Inclusionary Policies:

+Not Applicable.

+Prepared by:

+MARK A. BURCHYETT CHIEF AUDITOR

+Financial Statement

-Financial Statement For the Fiscal Years Ended June 30, 2016 and 2015
+For the Fiscal Years Ended

+June 30, 2016 and 2015